2246250622/ICTS/README.md

 cd /(path-to-your-strapi-project)

-# start by using yarn or npm
+# start by using yarn
 yarn develop
-npm run develop